codes1gn/chopper/README.md

 git clone git@git.enflame.cn:heng.shi/chopper-runtime.git
 cargo build
 ```

 Then you can run the regression test of Chopper-runtime by

 ```sh
 cargo test
 ```

 or run the runtime interpreter in interactive fashion by

 ```sh
 cargo run --bin chopper-runtime
 ```

 # Example

-run the follow mnist training example source by python
+After sucessfully built and installed, you can run the follow mnist training example source by python

 ```sh
 python experimental/end2end_pytorch/mnist_training_iree.py
 ```

 ```sh
 python experimental/end2end_pytorch/mnist_training_crt.py
 ```

 And you will get similar verbose prints as belows.

 <div align=center>

 ![result](docs/source/Artifacts/results.JPG)

 </div>

 # Design and Implementation